 - 7. The rate of movement and distance the animals travel shall not exceed limitations set by the COR who will consider terrain, physical barriers, weather, condition of the animals, and other factors. - 8.
 When excessive dust conditions occur within or adjacent to the trap or holding facility, the contractor shall be required to wet down the ground with water at such location as directed by the COR. - 9.
 Alternate pens, within the holding facility, shall be furnished by the contractor to separate mares with small foals, sick and injured animals, and estray animals from the other horses.
 Where required by the COR, animals shall be sorted as to age, number, size, temperament, sex, and condition, when in the holding facility so as to minimize, to the extent possible, injury due to fighting and trampling. - 10.
 Animals shall be transported to final destination from temporary holding facilities within 24 hours after capture unless prior approval is granted by the COR for unusual circumstances.
 Animals shall not be held in traps and/or temporary holding facilities on days when there is no work being conducted except as specified by the COR. - 11.
 Animals held for 10 hours or more in the traps and/or holding facilities shall be provided fresh clean water by the contractor, in an amount of a minimum of 10 gallons per animal per day.
 Animals held for 10 hours or more in the traps or holding facilities shall be provided good quality hay at the rate of not less than two pounds of hay per 100 pounds of estimated body weight per day. - 12.
 It is the responsibility of the contractor to provide security to prevent loss, injury, or death of captured animals until delivery to final destination. - 13.
 The contractor shall restrain sick or injured animals so that they may be provided treatment by the COR.
 The COR will determine if injured or sick animals must be destroyed and provide for destruction of such animals.
 If the COR cannot determine the severity of the injury or illness, a veterinarian will be consulted before the animal is destroyed.
 The contractor shall dispose of the carcasses as directed by the COR. - 14.
 Branded or privately-owned animals whose owners are known will be impounded by BLM, and if not redeemed by payment of trespass and capture fees, will be sold at public auction.
-If owners are not known, the private animals will be turned over to the State for processing under Nevada estray laws. - 15.
-All temporary trap sites located within the WSA boundaries will be placed on existing roads and ways, not to exceed 50' either side of the access route.
-Cross-country travel would be allowed so long as it does not cause impacts inconsistent with the requirements of the nonimpairment criteria outlined in the IMP.
-Refer to maps labeled High Rock Lake, High Rock Canyon (that portion situated in the Winnemucca District but administered by the Susanville BLM District), North Black Rock Range, Paiute Peak, and Black Rock Desert (North and South) for a delineation of the WSA boundaries.
+If owners are not known, the private animals will be turned over to the State for processing under Nevada estray laws.

+15. All temporary trap sites located within the WSA boundaries will be placed on existing roads and ways, not to exceed 50' either side of the access route.
+Cross-country travel would be allowed so long as it does not cause impacts inconsistent with the requirements of the non-impairment criteria outlined in the IMP.
+Refer to map labeled for a delineation of the WSA boundary.